 This lovely slightly browned, slightly golden powder is “made from whole, roasted cacao beans that have been ground up.”
 These beans grow and are harvested from the cacao tree, which provides “the pods used to make chocolate.”
-Raw cacao is unique due to the fact that it has “undergone minimal processing,” unlike much of the chocolate products found on the grocery store shelf.
+Raw cacao is unique because it has “undergone minimal processing,” unlike much of the chocolate products found on the grocery store shelf.
 Plus, while cacao butter is chock-full of natural fats, raw cacao has had those fats removed “so the powder is relatively low in fat” content.

 So, the natural fats are removed, what nutrients are you left with?